Open Sesame Oil and a little bit of Ayurveda

 Whilst all three doshas are present in everyone, the ratio between them varies a great deal from one person to the next and if they accumulate beyond healthy limits, the doshas can also wreak havoc on our health.

+One way to keep to the doshas balanced is with massage.
+At Pippettes we are keen advocates of our infused massage oils and the Ayurvedic art of Abhyanga (oil masssage) is something we are exploring.
 Our oils are always fresh, natural, free of emulsifiers, preservatives, stabilisers, thickeners, synthetic fragrances and colours.
 We use them raw or infuse them with organic herbs, blend them with other oils, fragrance with organic essential oils and ensure all smell wonderful but most importantly have a therapeutic benefit.

 Sesame oil is one of our favourite body oils.
 It is cold pressed virgin oil with a long shelf like that is extremely high in essential fatty acids and Vitamins A, B, D and E. So when I was deciding on an oil to use in our cleansing oil this was our first choice.
 We based the oil around spices and herbs traditionally used for cleansing the skin throughout the Orient, and from an Ayurvedic perspective Sesame oil is a fundamental part of the nurturing Ayurvedic massage tradition of India.